winitzki/scall/tutorial/programming_dhall.md

 When we define `F` as above, it turns out that the type `C` is _equivalent_ to the type of (finite) lists with integer values.

 The Church encoding construction works in the same way for any recursion scheme `F`.
-Given a recursion scheme `F`, one defines the corresponding Church-encoded type `C`:
+Given `F`, one defines the corresponding Church-encoded type `C` by:

 ```dhall
 let C = ∀(r : Type) → (F r → r) → r